 Beyond Religious Tolerance

-Since the end of the Cold War, and especially since 9/11, religion has become an increasingly important factor of personal and group identification.
-Based on an African case study, this book calls for…
+Beyond Religious Tolerance Since the end of the Cold War, and especially since 9/11, religion has become an increasingly important factor of personal and group identification.
+Focusing on the…

 Specifikacia Beyond Religious Tolerance